 One of those areas is our coastal dunes.
 Teaching the students to value this environment is important if we are going to retain these areas and their biodiversity for the future.
 Each year the Council works with different schools planting and weeding along the coast and River Torrens, encouraging students to learn about their environment and hopefully having fun.

 While out with the children from West Lakes Shore Primary we were visited by the Channel 10 Totally Wild crew.
 They were really interested in what we were planting and the purpose.
-They filmed the kids planting and talking about the specific adaptions some of our coastal plants have.
+They filmed the kids planting and talking about the specific adaptations some of our coastal plants have.
 You can view the episode here: